If you’re cutting the cord and hoping to keep some premium content in your life, HBO Max could be a great addition to your streaming TV subscriptions.

 While I think I would recommend HBO Max as a streaming option, there were some drawbacks that I feel I should point out:

 - Streaming it on your TV is harder than it should be: You probably noticed my review is mostly based on my iPad experience.
-That’s because I was not able to add the HBO Max app to any of my Roku or Amazon streaming devices.
+That’s because, at the time the service launched, I was not able to add the HBO Max app to any of my Roku or Amazon streaming devices.
 It also didn’t have a native app on my LG smart TV.
 I was able to access it through YouTube TV as an add-on, but should I really need to do that to see the prize product of AT&T and HBO?
 I’m sure they’re working it, but this needs to get better quickly if this is going to be a serious competitor to Netflix and Hulu.

 - The “Max Original” content library is thin: While HBO Max does have a host of projects being completed exclusively for the platform, you wouldn’t know it at launch.
 There were just six titles under the original tab upon my review.
 If I’m paying $15 per month, I’d expect more of that portion of the product to be ready right away.
 That being said, I did enjoy the revamp of Looney Tunes.

-With names like HBO, HBO Go, HBO Now and HBO Max all floating out there, some users may struggle with brand differentiation between the products.
+With names like HBO, HBO Go, HBO Now and HBO Max all floating out there as recently as last year, WarnerMedia took necessary steps to simplify the menu for potential subscribers.

-Let’s try to clear up some of the potential confusion:
+Let’s try to clear up some of the potential confusion when picking between the two:

 Final Thoughts on HBO Max